Jimmy Carter was completely wrong on Korean troop withdrawal - California Political Review

 What American policy needed when Carter was president was more troops, not less in Korea; and a stronger military hand.
 Reagan proved that point in his policies, which helped topple communism in Eastern Europe and the former Soviet Union.
 But Carter’s policies to the contrary lost four years in Korea.
 And what America needed when it negotiated North Korean’s nuclear fission policy was a tough realist as the top negotiator actually dedicated to stopping nuclear proliferation, not a Jimmy Carter.

 Carter’s utter failure on Korea is sadly a failure now affecting new generations of Americans, and Asians, born into freedom many years after he was thrown out of office, but who now must bear the brunt of his poor decisions.
-It is a terrible legacy for a President.
-Obama has much to learn from Carter’s failures on the Korean Peninsula, and may God help us in the days ahead.
+It is a terrible legacy for a president.

-Carter got lots of things wrong.
-He had my vote for worst president until this one came along.
-Also wish Carter would act presidential and stop making derogatory comments about us to other nations.

-Carter doesn’t look so dumb now that we are staring down the barrel of NK nukes, solely because we kept troops in NK.